100 Sights in Frankfurt, Germany (with Map and Images)

 Verkehrsmuseum Frankfurt am Main Die Autorenschaft wurde nicht in einer maschinell lesbaren Form angegeben.
 Es wird Philipp Gross als Autor angenommen (basierend auf den Rechteinhaber-Angaben). / CC BY-SA 3.0

-The Frankfurt am Main Transport Museum is a transport museum in the Frankfurt district of Schwanheim dedicated to the history of urban transport in Frankfurt am Main and the Rhine-Main area.
-The museum is also the company museum of the Stadtwerke Frankfurt am Main and the Verkehrsgesellschaft Frankfurt (VGF).
+The Frankfurt am Main Transport Museum is a transport museum in the Frankfurt district of Schwanheim, Germany, dedicated to the history of urban transport in Frankfurt am Main and the Rhine-Main region.
+The museum is also the company museum of Stadtwerke Frankfurt am Main and Verkehrsgesellschaft Frankfurt (VGF).
 It is part of the Rhine-Main Industrial Heritage Route.
 Since the beginning of 2022, the museum has been closed until further notice due to deficiencies in fire protection.
-A renovation of the west hall and a demolition with a new building are being discussed.
+A renovation of the West Hall and demolition with a new building are being discussed.

 Wikipedia: Verkehrsmuseum Frankfurt am Main (DE)